 Make the Maple Glazed Walnuts: Preheat oven to 35oF

 Toss walnuts with maple syrup and a pinch of allspice and salt, and place on a parchment-lined sheet pan in the oven for 15 minutes, stirring halfway through.
 When golden, remove from oven, fluff with a fork, and let cool completely.
 The syrup will harden and become crackly and the nuts will break apart easily.

 In a large bowl, add spinach, cooked lentils, beets, basil and pomegranate seeds.
 Toss with some of the dressing (start with half) then add more as needed to coat all the ingredients generously and evenly.
 Taste, adjust salt and vinegar if needed.

 Salad is easiest made in stages- cook lentils and beets ahead and refrigerate, make dressing and walnuts ahead.

-Keywords: beet lentil salad, lentil beet goat cheese salad, lentil beet salad, beet walnut goat cheese salad, lentil spinach salad, lentil walnut salad,
+Keywords: beet salad, beet goat cheese salad, beet goat lentil beet salad, beet walnut goat cheese salad, lentil spinach salad, lentil walnut salad,